rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Trade-offs around double spending, scalability and decentralisation

-When designing a modern digital payment systems with the ability to transfer funds off-line, peer-to-peer systems and distributed ledger technologies are an worthwhile case study.
-Since Bitcoin in 2009, various crypto-currencies have iterated on the idea of a fully decentralized currency.
-After 12 years of development a number of trade-offs are becoming visible that show the limitations of the technically.
+When designing a modern digital payment system with the ability to transfer funds off-line, peer-to-peer systems and Distributed Ledger Technologies (DLTs) are an worthwhile case study.
+Since Bitcoin in 2008, various crypto-currencies have iterated on the idea of a fully decentralized currency.
+After 12 years of development a number of trade-offs are becoming visible that show the limitations of this type of system.

 Ideally a payment system has no central points of control.
 By keeping a payment system decentralized the failure of one part does not affect the functioning of